-But even when it’s not a strict requirement, it’s not a bad idea for a renter to hold an up-to-date insurance policy.
+If it’s not a requirement for the property you rent, it’s still not a bad idea to purchase a renters insurance policy.

-If you live in an area with a high rate of crime, older homes or a big apartment complex, you’re facing an increased level of risk of theft or damage due to your aging home or your neighboring units.
+If you live in an area with a high rate of crime, an older home or a big apartment complex, you’re facing an increased level of risk of theft or damage due to your aging home or your neighboring units.

 As a renter, you never know when an overflowing bathtub in the apartment above you can drip down and cause significant damage to your entire unit.
 In addition to having to deal with soggy furniture, ruined electronic devices and construction in your apartment, you don’t want to have to be on the hook financially to cover replacing everything.

-For the price of the average renters insurance policy, it doesn’t make sense not to get covered.
+With rent prices rising, purchasing a renters insurance policy might not be feasible.
+But depending on your personal belongings and financial situation, it might make perfect sense given the low cost.
 Depending on your insurance provider, you may even be able to get a discounted price if you bundle it with your life or auto insurance coverage.